 Again, this might sound obvious but every photo you send needs to be pin-sharp in terms of focus.
 Modelling relies on little details so I need to be able to clearly see everything in order to make good decisions.

 3. Keep the backdrops simple

 The focus of every photo should be the model, so where possible I try to recommend keeping the backdrop as simple and clean as you possibly can.
-A large plain white backdrop is the preferred industry standard but if you don’t have anything like that, something blank and unassuming will do (brighter colours are preferrable), just make sure nothing distracts us from those big smiles.
+A large plain white or light-coloured wall is preferred but if you don’t have anything like that, a plain door will do.
+Outside is also good as the light is usually more natural, just make sure you have the sun behind the person taking the picture if it is bright.
+We want to make sure nothing distracts us from those lovely faces!